4awpawz/buster/README.md

 >__*Important*__ in order for restore to work, you must provide the same list of operational directives that was used when you ran Buster without the *restore* option.

 ### manifest
-Buster can generate and save a manifest file, named manifest.json.
+Buster can save a manifest file, named *manifest.json*, to the project's *root directory*.

 From the command line, include the *-m/--manifest* option.